 Born in Cleveland, Ohio, Bob now lives in the mountains of North Carolina.
-He earned his Bachelor of Arts at Kent State University and his Master of Science at Florida Atlantic University.
-His diversified curriculum enabled him to teach courses in English, journalism, creative writing, physics, chemistry, biology and psychology.
+With undergraduate studies at Cleveland State University, Baldwin-Wallace College and the University of South Florida, he earned his Bachelor of Arts degree at Kent State University and his Master of Science degree at Florida Atlantic University.

-Bob has been an ABC-TV public affairs director, an on-air personality, and the founder and publisher of Monitoring Times magazine.
-A prose critique facilitator for the North Carolina Writers’ Network and an officer with the Ridgeline Literary Alliance, he has published eighteen books and hundreds of articles in sixteen national magazines.
+Bob was formerly an ABC-TV public affairs director, an on-air program host, and the founder and publisher of Monitoring Times magazine.
+As prose critique facilitator for the North Carolina Writers Network and a co-facilitator of the Ridgeline Literary Alliance, he has published twenty books and hundreds of articles in twenty-three magazines.

-Now retired after 35 years as founder of Grove Enterprises, an international supplier of radio communications equipment, Bob has more time to write.
-Most recently, he has published a mystery novella (Secrets of Magnolia Manor), his memoir (Misadventures of an Only Child), a collection of children’s stories (Adventures of Kaylie and Jimmy), and has written several flash fiction stories as well as some forgettable poetry.
-He has been awarded gold, silver and bronze medals in the Silver Arts literature competition.
+Now retired after fifteen years as founder and president of an international supplier of radio communications equipment, Bob has more time to write.
+He has published a mystery novella Secrets of Magnolia Manor, his memoir Misadventures of an Only Child, a collection of children’s stories Adventures of Kaylie and Jimmy, and his collection of humorous stories Laughing at Life.
+He has been awarded seven gold medals in the North Carolina Silver Arts literature competition.

-His collected writings on technical topics (Antenna Basics, Antenna Anthology and Ask Bob) are now available, as is his informative overview of deviant mental behavior (Abnormal Psychology) which he uses as a teaching text in continuing education classes, and a critical look at Medical Quackery.
+His writings are available on Kindle and in print from Amazon, as is his informative Abnormal Psychology which he uses as a teaching text in continuing education classes, and Antiquing: A Collector’s Guide.